dharma-eng/Tiramisu/docs/Specification.md

 This challenge period is to ensure that any fraudulent block has a sufficient window of time for a challenge to be submitted, proving the fraud and rolling back to the latest good block.

-> Note: In practice, Dharma will likely facilitate early exits from L2 withdrawals by serving as a counterparty and settling through other means once sufficient confidence in the accuracy of prior block submissions has been established.
+> Note: In practice, the block producer will likely facilitate early exits from L2 withdrawals by serving as a counterparty and settling through other means once sufficient confidence in the accuracy of prior block submissions has been established.

 Each withdrawal proof verifies that the associated transactions are present and valid for each withdrawal to process, then updates the respective historical transaction root and corresponding block root to reflect that the withdrawal has been processed.